dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 |                   | `--no-color`                      | Don't colorize output.                                                                                                                                                                                                                                        |
 |                   | `--prefix-output`                 | Prefix output with level.                                                                                                                                                                                                                                     |

+The `--verbose` option can sometimes provide useful information on why a command failed.

 ## dotnet ef database drop

 Drops the database.